 By default, the time range end point is the current time.
-To change the from the calendar or enter the date and time in the text field using the following format: MMM dd, YYYY HH:MM.
+To change the time range end point, click Calendar and select a date and time from the calendar or enter the date and time in the text field using the following format: MMM dd, YYYY HH:MM.
 For example, Aug 21, 2011 12:24 PM.